Find a Part Now

 See Mercedes-Benz S-Class for a complete overview of all S-Class models.

-The Mercedes-Benz W111 was a chassis code given to a range of Mercedes-Benz vehicles produced between 1959 and 1971, including four-door saloons (1959–1968) and two-door coupés and cabriolets (1961–1971).
-Their bodywork featured distinctive tailfins that gave the models their Heckflosse nickname — German for "fintail".
+The Mercedes-Benz W111 is a line of full-sized luxury cars produced by Mercedes-Benz between 1959 and 1971, including four-door saloons (1959–1968) and two-door coupés and cabriolets (1961–1971).
+The saloons’ bodywork featured distinctive pointed tailfins that gave the models their Heckflosse nickname — German for "fintail".

 Design

-Mercedes-Benz emerged from World War II as an automaker in the early 1950s with the expensive 300 Adenauers and exclusive 300 S grand tourers that gained it fame, but it was the simple unibody Pontons which comprised the bulk of the company's revenues.
+Mercedes-Benz emerged from World War II as an automaker in the early 1950s with the expensive and exclusive 300 Adenauers 300 S grand tourers that gained it fame, but it was the simple unibody Pontons which comprised the bulk of the company's revenues.

 Work on replacing the Pontons began in 1956 with a design focused on passenger comfort and safety.
 The basic Ponton cabin was widened and squared off, with a large glass greenhouse improving driver visibility.
 A milestone in car design were front and rear crumple zones for absorbing kinetic energy on impact.
 The automaker also patented retractable seatbelts.